off-campus site through a satellite campus or regional partner.

 Examine the English literature of the world from a variety of critical standpoints.
 Research the interactions of literary, political, economic and intellectual culture.
 Gain a broader understanding of writing.
 Write poetry, fiction and drama.
 Edit literary works and journals.
 Explore timely and important issues through literature.
 Learn to communicate effectively.
 Analyze theatrical productions at Greystone and Saskatoon professional theatres.

-We speak it, read it and write it everyday.
+We speak it, read it and write it every day.
 Yet many do not understand how truly empowering an education in English can be.
-Through examining English literature from various critical standpoints, our students learn how to become better readers, editors and writers.
+Through examining English literature from various critical standpoints, our students not only imagine other worlds and forms of human experience, but also learn how to become better readers, editors and writers.
 The ability to communicate and express oneself effectively is something highly sought after by today’s employers.
-Schools, businesses, industry and bureaucracies are increasingly recruiting graduates with superior communication skills, and the Department of English plays an important role in preparing students to succeed in a variety of professional careers.
-Since most jobs have a significant communications component, English courses also complement specializations in other subjects such as law, medicine, engineering, education, business and agriculture.
+Schools, businesses, industries, and governments are increasingly recruiting graduates with superior communication skills, and the Department of English plays an important role in preparing students to succeed in a variety of professional careers.
+Since most jobs have a significant communications component, English courses also complement specializations or further studies in subjects such as law, medicine, engineering, education, business, journalism, publishing, and library studies.

-- The largest on campus, the Department of English is both complex and multi-faceted.
-It is one of Western Canada's forerunners in the development of live, interactive satellite television instruction.
+- One of the largest departments on campus, the Department of English is both complex and multi-faceted.

-- The department is also known for its strong publishing record and internship opportunities for honours students.
+- The department is known for its award-winning teaching and its strong research and publishing record.

-- Explore one of the vast options of an English grad by participating in the Career Internship Seminar (English 496.3) offered to students in the honours program!
-Current placements include such activities as assisting with the editing of the academic journal Essays on Canadian Writing, learning about the operation of the University Library and working with the Saskatchewan Literacy Network among others!
+- Senior students can investigate one of the vast options of an English grad by participating in the Career Internship Seminar (English 496.3).
+Current placements allow students to work with organizations such as Sage Hill Writing Experience, PAVED Arts, and the Saskatchewan Literacy Network, among others!

 - Print Journalist